lucy-sha512/archethic-docs/docs/learn/p2p/bootstrapping.md

 title: Bootstrapping
 ---

-Archethic Blockchain by using Network Transaction and Supervised Multicast requires some actions to be performed when a node is bootstrapping.
+Arch Ethic Blockchain uses Network Transaction and Supervised Multicast that requires some actions to be performed when a node is bootstrapping.
 These operations will ensure synchronization and P2P awareness.

 ## Joining

-When a node wants the network the first time, it will request from a list of preconfigured nodes to reach (called "bootstrapping seeds"), the closest nodes from its position.
+When a node wants to join the network the first time, it  requests a node, from  list of preconfigured nodes called "bootstrapping seeds".
+The node selected from bootstrapping seeds is the closest in position to the node requesting to join the network.

+It  generates a first node transaction containning the following data:
+* IP, port, protocol
+* reward address
-Then, it will generate a first node transaction including data: IP, port, protocol, reward address, key certificate (to ensure the key is coming from a secure element)
-Once the network will attest and verify its transaction, the node will be able to start a SelfRepair process
+* key certificate (to ensure the key is coming from a secure element) Once the network  attests and verifies its transaction, the node will be able to start a SelfRepair process

 ## Updates